• Skip to main content

 Well, we’ve relocated for a few months, and since I needed a new vet anyway this was my chance to go holistic.
 Yes it’s a bit of a pain to get to distance wise, but it’s worth it.
 I won’t go into details since this post is, specifically, about nutrition so I’ll only discuss that facet of Red’s new treatment plan.

 Our new vet was not at all happy about her being on a prescription diet.
-He’s a firm believer in healing with whole foods (that’s one important aspect), so after seeing Red’s blood test results he created a recipe for a whole foods, deciding what to feed a senior doghome cooked diet.
+He’s a firm believer in healing with whole foods (that’s one important aspect), so after seeing Red’s blood test results he created a recipe for a whole foods, home cooked diet.
 At first I was feeling a bit resistant because I hate cooking, but since it’s for my sweetheart Red, I was willing to do it.
 When Dr Ortega said I could make big batches and freeze, I was more than delighted.

 She now eats a mixture of boiled chicken, brown rice, quinoa, cooked broccoli, raw carrot, raw apple and olive oil.
 She’s loving the food, and hubby thinks she’s doing much better overall.